keymanapp/help.keyman.com/developer/language/guide/keyboard-author.md

 A gesture is a finger motion like long press, flick, and multitap that can be used in Keyman.

 ## K {#k-glossary}

+### Key Code (Or Virtual Key Code)
+The value used by the operating system to identify the physical key that was pressed.
+For example, Microsoft Windows identifies the S key with key code 0x53 and macOS identifies the S key with key code 0x01.

 ### Keyman Keyboard
 A software component that accepts incoming keystrokes and produces text output appropriate to a certain script.
 A Keyman Keyboard is built using Keyman Developer and contains rules that determine what text to output for a given keystroke and context.
 Keyboard may also mean: